veyorokon/anorak/README.md

 $ npm start
 ```

-Verify the deployment of frontend by navigating to localhost port 3000 in your preferred browser. *Mixpanel integrations will not work in Chrome but works in Safari.*
+Verify the deployment of frontend by navigating to localhost port 3000 in your preferred browser. **If on Mac, Mixpanel integrations will not work in Chrome but works in Safari.**

 ```sh
 127.0.0.1:3000